omgnetwork/elixir-omg/docs/api_specs/includes/watcher_api_specs.md

 }
 ```

-A block containing an invalid tx has been processed [are there other reasons a block can be invalid?].
+An invalid block has been added to the chain.
 User should exit.

 #### `block_withholding`